 I liked it, but I couldn’t get anything done.
 The more options I have, the more time I spend on evaluating them.
 It took me forever to schedule anything.
 I kept switching from one task to another whenever I was bored, wasting time on context switching.
 My sleeping schedule was so erratic I had a hard time falling asleep and was always tired.

 Then I decided to subject myself to something I never thought I would: daily routines.
 I go to work, leave work, and sleep at the same time every day.
 Scheduling meetings becomes much easier.
 My sleep improves.
-I become more disciplined and more productive.
+I became more disciplined and more productive.
 I even managed to carve out 40 minutes each day – during my commute – to read books.
 No email, no social media, no reviewing code.
 The whole world with all its problems ceases to exist.
 The only thing that matters in those precious minutes is my own little universe.

 As I talked to people about this change, many have also told me that they’ve come to appreciate having some structure in their lives.
 A friend chose to live far enough from the office so that he has to take the same shuttle at the same time each day to and from work.
 Another told me that following a routine gives him peace of mind – as long as he can still have his latte at 9am the world can’t be falling apart.
 Routines allow us to go on autopilot for many daily tasks, freeing up our mental energy for things that matter.